-AFROTC, Sacramento State • Chair, Department of Aerospace Studies • Public Service Building 210 • (916) 278-7315 • Reserve Officers' Training Corps (ROTC), Army
+AFROTC, Sacramento State, Chair Department of Aerospace Studies, Public Service Building 210 (916) 278-7315

-ARMY ROTC, Sacramento State Extention Center • Public Services Building • (916) 278-7682
+Reserve Officers' Training Corps (ROTC), Army

-ARMY ROTC, UC-Davis • Chair, Department of Military Services • Department Office, 125 Hickey Gymnasium, UC Davis • (530) 752-5211 • rotc@ucdavis.edu
+ARMY ROTC, Sacramento State Extention Center Public Services Building (916) 278-7682.

-AFROTC program even if they have not completed their graduate degree.
+ARMY ROTC, UC-Davis, Chair Department of Military Services, Department Office 125 Hickey Gymnasium, UC Davis (530) 752-5211) rotc@ucdavis.edu Upon completion of the AFROTC program and all requirements for a bachelor's degree, cadets are commissioned as second lieutenants and serve a minimum of four years in the Air Force.
+Graduate students are eligible for an Air Force commission upon successful completion of the AFROTC program even if they have not completed their graduate degree.
 AFROTC students may compete to be selected and enter pilot or navigator training after commissioning.
 Pilot and navigator training are highly selective career fields and the competition is intense.
 Other commissionees go on active duty in specialties consistent with their academic majors, their desires and the needs of the Air Force.
 Commissionees may request a delay from entry on active duty to continue their education, or they may apply for Air Force sponsored graduate study to begin immediately upon entering on active duty service.